 DO: Make this your own exploration of Cornell University, even if you have family, friends, or others in your community who attended or are familiar with Cornell University.

-DO: Carefully review the College of Human Ecology's viewbook, major fact sheets, and website.
+DO: Carefully review the College of Human Ecology's viewbook, major fact sheets, curriculum sheets (note that prospective transfers should refer to the required preparatory coursework for transfers when preparing to apply as a transfer) and our website.

 Your undergraduate transcript(s) reflects your academic rigor, preparation, persistence, and growth.
 Our most competitive candidates earn very strong grades in a parallel curriculum that includes our required coursework.

 Completing the required foundational coursework prepares students to thrive in their transition to Cornell University and to graduate on time, and is critical in determining an applicant’s competitiveness.
 Admission, however, is not guaranteed even if the courses have been completed.

 DO: Pursue the required preparatory coursework.
 An applicant’s competitiveness in our admissions process is largely based on the completion of our coursework requirements.